AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/software_components.rst

 release the `GIL <https://wiki.python.org/moin/GlobalInterpreterLock>`_, which allows the users to get some performance gains using Python's threading module.

-A wealth of usage examples are available in the examples page under :ref:`example_usage_paths`.
+A wealth of usage examples are available on the examples page under :ref:`example_usage_paths`.